Asset allocation: Description

 Many financial experts argue that asset allocation is an important factor in determining returns for an investment portfolio.
 Asset allocation is based on the principle that different assets perform differently in different market and economic conditions.

 A fundamental justification for asset allocation is the notion that different asset classes offer returns that are not perfectly correlated, hence diversification reduces the overall risk in terms of the variability of returns for a given level of expected return.
+Because correlations between asset classes may change over time, diversification can reduce portfolio volatility but cannot eliminate market risk or guarantee positive returns.
 Asset diversification has been described as "the only free lunch you will find in the investment game".
 Academic research has painstakingly explained the importance and benefits of asset allocation and the problems of active management (see academic studies section below).

 Although the risk is reduced as long as correlations are not perfect, it is typically forecast (wholly or in part) based on statistical relationships (like correlation and variance) that existed over some past period.
 Expectations for return are often derived in the same way.
 Studies of these forecasting methods constitute an important direction of academic research.

 When such backward-looking approaches are used to forecast future returns or risks using the traditional mean-variance optimization approach to the asset allocation of modern portfolio theory (MPT), the strategy is, in fact, predicting future risks and returns based on history.
 As there is no guarantee that past relationships will continue in the future, this is one of the "weak links" in traditional asset allocation strategies as derived from MPT.
 Other, more subtle weaknesses include seemingly minor errors in forecasting leading to recommended allocations that are grossly skewed from investment mandates and/or impractical—often even violating an investment manager's "common sense" understanding of a tenable portfolio-allocation strategy.